Sargent & Greenleaf, Rochester New York - 1

 commonly available movements, particularly those before the introduction of S&G's

 modular style movement lines after 1890 were candidates.
-Even so, modified locks are quite
+However, there are

 rare.
 It was an expensive procedure done from absolute necessity, and the risk of a